 We are a specialty pharmaceutical and healthcare ingredient and intermediate company, offering niche products targeted toward innovator pharmaceutical companies and multi-national generic pharmaceutical companies.
 Since our incorporation in 1968, we have established a contract development and manufacturing organization ("CDMO") business model with specialized chemistry capabilities in contrast media intermediates and high-intensity sweeteners, on the back of strategic and early investments in research and development ("R&D") and manufacturing infrastructure.
-We have competencies and manufacturing capabilities in contrast media intermediates and high-intensity sweeteners, including saccharin and its salts.
+We have competencies and manufacturing capabilities in contrast media intermediates intermediates and high-intensity sweeteners, including saccharin and its salts.
 We manufacture a range of products in-house, including the key starting intermediate and advanced intermediates, which allows us to control our production process for consistent quality and cost effectiveness.

-In the past three Financial Years, we invoiced a total of more than 350 customers in 35 countries.
-We have built a long-term customer base with innovator pharmaceutical companies and multi-national generic pharmaceutical companies, supported by committed multi-year contracts.
+In the past three Financial Years and the three months ended June 30, 2023, we invoiced a total of more than 400 customers in 39 countries.
+We have built a long-term customer base with innovator pharmaceutical companies and multi-national generic pharmaceutical companies, supported by committed multi-year contracts of up to five years.
 We believe our "Collaboration, Development, Manufacturing" approach has been, and will continue to be, critical to our success and a key factor for growing our CDMO business.
 Our product capabilities across the pharmaceutical and healthcare categories have evolved with our customers' needs, supported by our manufacturing capabilities and technology-driven product development.